davialabs/job-app/README.md

 2.  **Interact with the application:**
     - **Via Davia's Visual Interface**: If you have connected this project to your Davia account, you can use the visual editor and the generated app to run the tasks.
     - **Via API Client**: Alternatively, use an API client (like Postman, Insomnia, or `curl`) to interact with the backend endpoints directly as described above.

-## Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request or open an Issue.

----

-_This README was generated with assistance from an AI coding assistant._